 The consequence of their deep prayer? “...fear had been lost in the magnitude of the commitment to which they were being called," wrote Sister Thomas Aquinas.
 "Like the Apostles, they felt drawn to witness Christ as He was asking them to do.
 One by one, each affixed her name to the document that sealed their acceptance of the trust of founding the congregation.”

-That's the story of how we got our start.
+That's a short version of our founding story.
 Who we are today, where we go tomorrow, and however the Holy Spirit guides us to our future rests on the shoulders of our founding sisters' vision, courage, heart and zeal.
-It also rests on our shoulders, and those of the women and men God is calling to join us as sisters or associates.
+It also rests on our shoulders, and those of the women God is calling to join us as sisters and the women and men who feel called to join us as associates.
 Could you be among them?